9:00 PM 25th November 2021

 , which was proudly promoted by the staff.

-.
-His young and energetic band played as if it is the last show they will perform matching Fender’s enthusiasm perfectly.
+The moshpit was in full force on 'Spice' and 'Howden Aldi Death Queue'.
+His young and energetic band played as if it was the last show they were going to perform, matching Fender’s enthusiasm perfectly.

-to his dad who was in the audience the track is accompanied by photos on the video screen featuring family members as they grew up – he was opening up his family photo album for everyone.
+Dedicating 'Spit of You' to his dad, who was in the audience, the track was accompanied by photos on the video screen, featuring family members as they grew up.
+He was opening up his family photo album for everyone.